Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Simulation Results

 \section{Simulation Results}

-This section aims to showcase the effectiveness of the proposed \ac{BD-RIS}-aided system in enhancing communication performance via computer simulations executed with the following parameters.
-I will be assumed throughout the experiments that the \ac{BS} is equipped with $N = 5$ \ac{TX} antennas, serving $K = 5$ single \ac{RX} antenna users, the \ac{RIS} structures consist of $R = 32$ \acp{RE} and the maximum transmit power $P_\mathrm{max}$ ranges from $0$ to $20\,\mathrm{dBm}$.
-Furthermore, the parameters utilized in Algorithm \ref{alg:cga} are the same as those previously used to generate the results shown in Figure \ref{fig:converge}.
-In addition to the performance analysis of the scattering matrix design presented in this article, the results also showcase the sum-rate behavior of our proposed scattering matrix in combination with different \ac{SotA} beamforming methods \cite{SandovalA2023}.
+This section aims to showcase the effectiveness of the proposed \ac{BD-RIS}-aided system in enhancing communication performance via computer simulations executed with the following parameters. {Unless otherwise specified, it} will be assumed throughout the {simulations} that the \ac{BS} is equipped with {$N = 2$} \ac{TX} antennas {and serves} {$K = 2$ single \ac{RX} antenna users\footnote{{This choice is motivated by the goal of isolating and evaluating the performance gains introduced by the \ac{BD-RIS}.
+In more heavily loaded scenarios, these gains may be partially masked by additional beamforming gains.}}}, the \ac{RIS} structures consist of $R = 32$ \acp{RE} and the maximum transmit power $P_\mathrm{max}$ ranges from $0$ to $20\,\mathrm{dBm}$.
+Furthermore, the parameters utilized in Algorithm \ref{alg:cga} are the same as those previously used to generate the results shown in Figure \ref{fig:converge}. {In addition to evaluating the proposed scattering matrix design, the numerical results present the achieved sum-rate when the optimized \ac{BD-RIS} is combined with a fixed \ac{MMSE}-based beamformer.
+Joint optimization of the scattering matrix and beamforming is not considered, allowing the impact of the proposed scattering matrix design to be assessed independently.}